 Poultry farming has been termed a darling to most small-holder farmers in Kenya because of the following reasons:

-- Doesn’t need massive resources like land, big infrastructures like storehouses or machines like tractors to start.
+- It doesn’t need massive resources like land, big infrastructures like storehouses or machines like tractors to start.
 An average space and a simple shelter a good to rear poultry.

 - Gives returns that outdo the initial investment